Many beginner bloggers think that ads are the best and only way you can monetize a blog.

 - how-to posts

 - tutorials (using the products/service you’re an affiliate for)

 - X vs Y (a post where you compare two popular products that are similar)

 When you’re writing your post you want to make it valuable and detailed.
-You want the post to help your readers with their problem.
+You want your post to help your readers with their problems.

 Don’t just write something short and basic and slap your affiliate links all over the place.
 Take your time to create a valuable piece of content that will help or teach your readers something.

 Besides providing value with your post, you also need to write it with proper SEO in mind so that your post appears higher in search.